josevarghese/copy-link-to-heading/readme.txt

 = 1.3 =
 Released on 26 January 2025
 New features:
-- Added settings to change the text based on your preference for the tooltip.
+Added settings to customize the tooltip text based on your preferences.
-- Improved Settings page.
+By default, the copy link feature is now enabled for posts, while pages are unselected.
+You can enable it for pages based on your preference.
+Enhanced the settings page for a better user experience.

 = 1.2 =
 Released on 22 January 2025